MicroEJ/docs/PlatformDeveloperGuide/externalResourceLoader.rst

    space range (internal device memories, external parallel memories, etc.).

-   The available list of internal resources to embed must be specified in the MicroEJ Application launcher (MicroEJ launch).
+   The available list of internal resources to embed must be specified for the build of the MicroEJ Application.
+   All resources defined in `.list` files of the application are embedded as internal resources in the final binary file.
+   Alternatively, internal resources can be specified in the MicroEJ Application launcher (MicroEJ launch):
    Under the "Resources" tab, select all internal resources to embed in the final binary file.

 -  External resource: The resource is not taken into consideration by MicroEJ.
 It is the responsibility of the BSP project to manage this